Forex - Forex Trading - Currency Trading

 Backtesting our Candlestick Formations

 Using TradeStation's EasyLanguage, we translate our Candlestick rules into quantitative code in order to test their performance on a historical basis.
-(For those interested in seeing the actual Candlestick strategy code in TradeStation's ELD format, click here.
-To see the same code in more widely compatible .txt format, click here.)
 In doing so, we can easily test our concepts across the spectrum of currencies and time frames.
 We take special care in not adding arbitrary elements to our code that may lead us to over-optimize our results, as our aim is to judge the raw profitability of the simple candlestick formation.

 In terms of actual trading rules, we tell our strategy to buy a standard lot of the given currency pair when a Morning Star formation materializes and short sell the currency on an Evening Star.
 Our initial results do not include stop-loss orders or profit limits.
 Instead, gains and losses are realized when positioning flips on the subsequent Morning or Evening Star formations.
 Trading begins on the inception of the euro (12/31/99) and ends at publication date.